|

 Hugging the southern edge of the Coral Triangle is Timor-Leste (also known as East Timor), the newest country in Southeast Asia.

-It’s somewhat of a hidden gem for diving enthusiasts looking to get well off the beaten track.
-That’s provided you’re not seeking luxury.
-It’s important to remember the dive infrastructure is not as developed here as in other Coral Triangle destinations.
+It’s somewhat of a hidden gem for divers…provided you’re not seeking luxury.
+The dive infrastructure in Timor-Leste is not as developed as in other Coral Triangle destinations.
+This is something to keep in mind before booking.

-That being said, the rewards are worth it!
-Think pristine coral reefs and plunging walls, not to mention a huge diversity of open water pelagics.
+That being said, we think the rewards are worth it!
+Think immaculate coral reefs and plunging walls, patrolled by a huge diversity of open water pelagics.

 Whales migrate through the area from September to November.
 And with few other divers around, you’ll have these once-in-a-lifetime experiences largely to yourself.